|19 May - 23 May|

 This short group tour will be accompanied by Neil Taylor, Regent’s former co- director and fount of all travel-based knowledge.
 Come and pick his brains and relive tales of Albanian travels gone by.

-Today you will head to the far south-west corner of the country and perhaps its most famous tourist attraction; the archaeological site of Butrint.
+Today head to the far south-west corner of the country and perhaps its most famous tourist attraction; the archaeological site of Butrint.
 Prospering under Ancient Greek and Roman rule, and abandoned after the Byzantines, the settlement has seen a lot in its 2,500 year history.
 The site is set within an area of National Park, making the experience of visiting all the more pleasurable.
 Enjoy lunch in the small coastal resort of Ksamil, before returning to Gjirokaster, via the Church of St Nicholas at Mesapotami, and experience the calming and hypnotic blue waters of the Blue Eye Spring.
 Enjoy another group dinner this evening in Gjirokaster.
 (B,L,D)

 Journey back towards Tirana this morning, making a worthy stop off in another UNESCO-listed town; glorious Berat, or the ‘town of a thousand windows’ (so named due to the many large windows that adorn the houses of the Old Town).
 One of the highlights is a visit to the Onufri Museum, where many fine examples of Onufri’s work are displayed, including a number of splendid iconostas.
 Another highlight is the commanding views from the Citadel across to Mt Tomorri.
-After the majority of the day spent in Berat, return to Tirana Airport for your return flight this evening.
+After the majority of the day spent in Berat, return to Tirana Airport for the return flight this evening.
 (B,L)

 Good news for our solo travellers or for those whose travel companion snores - there is no single room supplement on this group tour to Albania.